 Activity Design

 The activity was designed to engage students in an exploration of the experiences and events of WWII that had a particular association with their local Common.
-The design of the activity was based around the application Evernote, which allows the creation of written, visual photographic, and audio ‘notes’ and for these ‘notes’ to be synchronized across devices.
-For this study activity, fourteen ‘notes’ on WWII were constructed and positioned on a map of Clapham Common (Figure 1).
+The design of the activity was based around the application Evernote, which allows the creation of written, visual photographic, and audio notes and for these notes to be synchronized across devices.
+For this study activity, fourteen notes on WWII were constructed and positioned on a map of Clapham Common (Figure 1).
 The overall design of the activity was one of exploration and comparison of the past and present experiences of the Common, through a process of visual, aural, and embodied contrast and comparison.
 The design of the notes included the emotional dimensions, discussed later.
 The design was presented as an open experience rather than as a linear narrative: there was no starting or end point, and the students could explore the flags in any order they chose.
-The flags mark the location of a ‘note’ and serve as a prompt for the students’ exploration.
+The flags mark the location of a note and serve as a prompt for the students’ exploration.
 The flags created by the students are stored on their iPads and are not shared in-situ with the other students.
 This was for both pragmatic and safety reasons associated with the difficulty of setting up a wireless network on the Common, and pedagogic reasons, the need to keep the students on task with activity, and to allow each student to explore the Common in their own way and pace.
 The design supported teachers selecting and working with shared student created notes later in the classroom, though this was not a part of this study.

-Figure 1: Photograph sleeping in the deep shelter
+Figure 1: Evernote map of Clapham Common, screenshot of app on researchers’ iPad device

 The pedagogical underpinning of the activity design is exploratory learning with attention to history and place, notably the making of links between the past and the present.
 The materials link to the primary history curriculum and the planned classroom activities of the school from which the participants were recruited.
-The ‘notes’ were a mixture of digital media and modes including photographs, drawings, written comments and sound clips.
-The materials contained in the ‘notes’ were selected on the basis of their relationship to WWII as it was experienced on or near to the Common and its potential interest to the participating children.
+The notes were a mixture of digital media and modes including photographs, drawings, written comments and sound clips.
+The materials contained in the notes were selected on the basis of their relationship to WWII as it was experienced on or near to the Common and its potential interest to the participating children.
 The black and white photographs and written testimonies came from the local historical society archive, while sound clips were taken from online sound archives.
-Each ‘note’ told the story of an experience or event related to WWII e.g. photographs of people sleeping in the deep shelters (Figure 2); images of people working on war-time allotments on the Common; and immigration to South London in the post-war period - notably Caribbean immigration and the arrival of Windrush.
+Each note told the story of an experience or event related to WWII e.g. photographs of people sleeping in the deep shelters (Figure 2); images of people working on war-time allotments on the Common; and immigration to South London in the post-war period - notably Caribbean immigration and the arrival of Windrush.
 The focus on experiences that affected people was elaborated further in some instances, through the use of imagery, words, or sounds of individuals (e.g. a letter from the reverent about the church bombing; an oral testimony from a woman talking about sleeping in the shelters).

 Figure 2: Sleeping in the deep shelter, image reprinted with permission of The Times, originally published by The Times 22nd July 1944